NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Third Party Integrations
 -------------------------
 SMS-OTP using MSG91 (More Integrations coming soon ...)
 E-mail using Simple-Java-Mail E-mail Library
 Push Notifications using Firebase and One-Signal
 Maps using Mapbox Android SDK and Google Maps
 Payment Gateway (Coming Soon ...)

+For more information please see our developer guide !

 Connect With us - Need Help ?